juiproject/jui-stack/docs/intro_gettingstarted.md

 2. The project makes use of [Thymeleaf](https://www.thymeleaf.org/) for templating (though not extensively) where templates are found under the `templates` directory.
 This is not a requirement for JUI applications and is employed here for convenience.
 3. There are two source trees: `jui` and `main`.
 The first contains the JUI code (which is ultimately compiled to JavaScript) while the second contains the server-side.
 This is more a matter of convention to maintain clear separation between codebases.
 The `main` tree is defined as the default source and `jui` is exposed through the use of the [Build Helper Maven Plugin](https://www.mojohaus.org/build-helper-maven-plugin/) (`build-helper-maven-plugin`).
 4. All static resources are declared under the `static` directory (such as CSS and JavaScript).
-5. We employ the [GWT Maven Plugin](https://gwt-maven-plugin.github.io/gwt-maven-plugin/) to perform the JUI build (*later this will be replaced by a JUI supported Maven Plugin*).
+5. We employ the `jui-maven-plugin` to perform the JUI build (*later this will be replaced by a JUI supported Maven Plugin*).
 This is configured to build the `myapplication.jui.playground.PlaygroundApp` module (more on modules later) generating the various web artefacts into the `src/main/resources/static` directory (see [Initial build](#initial-build) for details).

 We now turn to a detailed description of the source code.